espadrine/sc/lib/Readme.md

 graphical interface, in html and css, and then, you let the user interact with the server's data seemlessly through ajax calls.

+Another small feature we have in there is the possibility to delay the sending back of json data.
+If instead of returning a json from the function, you return a named function that itself returns the json
+(eg, `function nameOfTheFunction ( param1, param2 ) { ... return json; }`),
+then Camp.js will only send the json back when you emit the corresponding event with a call to `camp.Server.emit ( nameOfTheFunction, param1, param2, ... )`.

 Plate.js
 --------